anmolmann/Anatomically-aware-Facial-Animation-from-a-Single-Image/README.md

     - I used Openface (.exe) on Windows platform.

 *The celebA data's aus_openface.pkl, train_ids.csv, and test_ids.csv files can be downloaded at [this link](https://drive.google.com/file/d/1qxvOmTpukbNHJsY5MyEq05SlvvtMpZp6/view).*

+### Pros
+- A flexible and robust testing module with interpolations.
+- Normalization layer is a bit different when using Instance Normalization.
+Some existing issues were resolved here.
+- The code is compatible for both non-GPU / GPU devices.
+But it is *recommended* to only train the model on a GPU device otherwise the device may hang or behave abruptly.

 ### Training

 The model is trained on Compute Canada.
 So, a bunch of different script files were used to run the jobs.